Uveal Melanoma Program

 Other investigations include research into a uveal melanoma vaccine and direct infusion of natural killer (NK) cells into the hepatic artery to kill hepatic tumors—among others.

 Our innovative researchers, including David J. Eschelman, MD, and Carin F. Gonsalves, MD, co-directors of the Division of Interventional Radiology, and Robert D. Adamo, MD, are making great progress in the laboratory—but there is much more work to do.
-Your support today could lead to a cure tomorrow.

 Interested in learning more about SKCC’s research and recent media coverage of uveal melanoma?
 Click here.